Birth of Kwong Wai

 Since 2017, KWSH has extended its services beyond the premises at Serangoon Road with the set up of its first Active Ageing Hub at McNair Road.
 With the aim of serving the elderly residents in the Kallang and Whampoa region, the hub provides active ageing activities, social programmes, senior day care and rehabilitation services, as well as home-based and centre-based nursing services.

 Within the redeveloped premises, the Ministry of Health is currently constructing a 10-storey Kallang Polyclinic building.
-The building includes a 128-bed chronic sick ward, which will be operated by KWSH, and is scheduled for completion by 2020.
+The building includes a 128-bed chronic sick ward, which will be operated by KWSH, and is scheduled for completion by 2021.
 KWSH is also continuing to expand its facilities and bed capacity.
-By 2021, KWSH will have a Regional Community Healthcare System that will comprise 2 nursing homes, 1 chronic sick ward, 3 Active Ageing Hubs and 1 Senior Care Centre.
+By 2022, KWSH will have a Regional Community Healthcare System that will comprise 2 nursing homes, 1 Chronic Sick Ward, 4 Kwong Wai Shiu Care centres and the provision of community care services.

 KWSH Heritage Gallery is a place for reflection and learning.
 Find out more by visiting us today!